Bandra

-Bandra ([bæːɳɖɾa]) also known as Vandre ([ʋaːn̪d̪ɾe]) is a coastal suburb located in Mumbai (Bombay), part of the Konkan division in Maharashtra, India.
+Bandra ([bæːɳɖɾa]) is a coastal suburb located in Mumbai, the largest city of the Konkan division in Maharashtra, India.
 The area is located to the immediate north of the River Mithi, which separates Bandra from the Mumbai City district.
+It is the third-largest commercial hub in Maharashtra, after the Mumbai City and Pune, primarily aided by the Bandra Kurla Complex.

-Originally, Bandra was a larger area, whence the present day Khar neighbourhood was also a part of it.
-Almost a century ago, it was considered too large a suburb to be served by one railway station.
-As a result, the Khar Road railway station was established in 1924 to give the northern part of Bandra closer access to the Western Railway line.
+Before the opening of Khar Road railway station on 1 July 1924, Bandra was a larger area and included the present day Khar neighbourhood.
+It was considered too large a suburb to be served by one railway station, and a railway station was established to give the northern part of Bandra closer access to the Western Railway line.
 This eventually led to Khar being considered a separate suburb.
 However, to this day, the two adjoined suburbs make up one homogeneous zone.
-A number of prominent residents of Bandra are celebrities or VIPs who are active in Bollywood cinema, media, cricket and politics.
+A number of prominent residents of Bandra are celebrities or VIPs who are or have been active in Bollywood, media, cricket or politics.

 History

-The name "Bandra" possibly originates from the Persian word for port, or "bandar."
-It is described by Duncan Forbes's A Dictionary, Hindustani and English(1848) as "a city; an emporium; a port, harbor; a trading town to which numbers of foreign merchants resort".
-In Konkani, bandar is a loanword from Parsi (Persian) meaning harbour or port.
-In Marathi, Bandra is known as Vandre, which means 'port' and is possibly derived from the same Hindi-Urdu/ Persian word meaning the same.
+The original name of the suburb "Vandre", originates from the Marathi word for monkeys, or "Vandr",."However, another theory suggests that "Bandra", possibly originates from the Persian word for port, or "bandar."
+It is described by Duncan Forbes's in A Dictionary, Hindustani and English (1848) as "a city; an emporium; a port, harbor; a trading town to which numbers of foreign merchants resort".
+In Konkani, bandar is a loanword from Persian meaning harbour or port.